aidos-lab/aidos-lab.github.io/content/contact.md

    specifically (You do not have to be an expert in the topic yet, of course!) or do you already have a topic in mind?

-2. Are you more comfortable working *empirically*, i.e. lots of implementations, experiments, and so on, or working *theoretically*, i.e. lots of proofs, derivations, and more?
+2. Are you more comfortable working *empirically*, i.e., lots of implementations, experiments, and so on, or working *theoretically*, i.e., lots of proofs, derivations, and more?

 3. When would you be available for working on the thesis?